movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 empty targets return `ENOENT`.
 Unlink, rmdir, rename, hard links, and special-node creation remain unsupported.

+`VOP_ADVLOCK` uses OpenBSD's shared advisory lock engine with per-vnode state for flock and POSIX byte-range locks.
+Locks refer to the inode across path aliases, use its current size for SEEK_END, and are purged at vnode reclaim.
+They require no on-disk changes.

 A writable transaction also retains an emergency metadata commit reserve before any ordinary handle can join.
 It is sized for four full-height COW paths splitting at every level, plus accounting margin.
 Ordinary handles